 Total Semester Hours | 12 |

-Concentration in Environmental Sustainability Requirements (12 semester hours)
+Concentration in Environmental Sustainability (12 semester hours)

 Looks at the complex and dynamic interactions between humans and their environment.
 Examines the role of government policies and the barriers preventing full sustainability implementation.
 Topics covered include how sustainability solves complex environmental problems and meets critical resource needs from a local to global scale.